Are you wondering which is the best analytics tool between Adobe Analytics, Google Analytics, and Monsterinsights?

 But with MonsterInsights, you can set up Google Analytics without touching a single line of code.
 Its setup wizard will guide you through all the steps and you’ll have analytics up and running on your site within minutes.

 In Adobe Analytics, aside from editing code, you’ll also have to add different attributes or characteristics you want to track.
 The tool offers up to 50 attributes and it can be tricky to implement them.

 So, if you’re looking for easy analytics implementation, then we recommend setting up Google Analytics using MonsterInsights.

 As for tracking features offered by each analytics platform, you’ll notice that Adobe Analytics provides similar features to Google Analytics.
 But Google Analytics provides more options to track your visitors.

 And when you combine Google Analytics with MonsterInsights, you get to set up advanced tracking features in just a few clicks and get data in real-time to make decisions.

 For instance, you can track scroll depth automatically by enabling it in MonsterInsights.
 You also get mailto link clicks, telephone link clicks, focus keyword tracking, enhanced link attribution, and much more.

 It also offers powerful addons that will help you get more information about your visitors.
-For example, you can automatically track Adsense banners with Ads addon or get accurate tracking of your Google AMP pages.

 On the other hand, Adobe Analytics lets you create your own metrics by combining mathematical and statistical operations.